Myanmar's persecuted Rohingya see glimmer of hope in Suu Kyi victory

 "We'll be damned if we do, and we'll be damned if we don't," said Win Htein, a senior NLD leader, adding that standing up for the Rohingya would give the ANP "ample reason to criticize the NLD".

-Although many have lived in Myanmar for generations, the Rohingya are not one of the 135 ethnic groups recognized under the country's citizenship law and are thus entitled to only limited rights.
+Although many have lived in Myanmar for generations, the Rohingya are not one of the 135 ethnic groups recognised under the country's citizenship law and are thus entitled to only limited rights.

 Many Rohingya held temporary citizenship documents, known as "white cards", that allowed them to vote before they were nullified by President Thein Sein this year.